 They tend to get conflicting information so let’s set the record straight.

-In some cases the presence and significant of anti TPO antibodies (like in pregnancy) is unclear, but one thing is for certain - it is not normal.
+In some cases the presence and significance of anti-TPO antibodies (like in pregnancy (6)) are unclear, but one thing is for certain – it is not normal.

-In the example above the presence of anti TPO antibodies indicated higher risk of pregnancy complications and mental health issues later in life, but didn't necessary correlate with thyroid function.
+In the example above the presence of anti-TPO antibodies indicated a higher risk of pregnancy complications and mental health issues later in life, but didn’t necessarily correlate with thyroid function.

 As a rule of thumb, let this be your guide:

 If you have the symptoms I have listed above plus you also have abnormal thyroid lab tests or elevated TPO antibodies then you definitely have abnormal thyroid lab tests.

 Symptoms + anti-TPO antibodies = poor thyroid function

 To give you an example of what your thyroid peroxidase antibody levels might look like I’ve included a lab result from a patient of mine: